Class of 2026

 Organise work experience in the holidays

-Explore the 18 industries on the Careers website and start eliminating the ones that don’t fit or feel right.
-Start working backwards.
+Explore the 18 industries on the careers website and start eliminating the ones that don’t feel right

 Sometimes clarity comes faster from ruling things out.